'Excited' Djokovic confirms US Open participation - RFI

 Novak Djokovic confirmed on Thursday he will play at the US Open, the world number one ending speculation about his presence at the first Grand Slam tournament since the season restarted following the coronavirus-enforced shutdown.

-"I'm happy to confirm that I'll participate at #CincyTennis and #USOpen this year," the 33-year-old Serbian star tweeted.
+"I'm happy to confirm that I'll participate at #CincyTennis and #USOpen this year," the 33-year-old world number one tweeted.

 "It was not an easy decision to make with all the obstacles and challenges on many sides, but the prospect of competing again makes me really excited," added the 17-time Grand Slam champion.